jollaman999/fmdns-docker/README.md

 * fmDNS_Serial = The serial number for this instance of fmDNS.
 This needs to be unique on each instance.
 * fmDNS_External_IP = This is the IP docker will bind and forward to the fmDNS instance for port 53 TCP/UDP

+## Notes
+If you don't want to use LetsEncrypt, disable all the Traefik lines with "secure" or "https"